ValeriaDifilippo/SarcDBase/README.md

 ***Report module***

-If you wish you can create an html report containing all the information generated for a spefic case, run the following:
+If you wish to create an html report containing all the information generated for a spefic case, run the following:

 ```
 python3 path/to/SarcDBase/bin/report.py -file path/to/sample/ -o path/to/SarcDBase/results/sample/sample_report.html